jjgoings/rlci/README.md

 nosetests tests
 ```

-it should take a few seconds, but everything should pass.
-You can uncomment out
-the RLCI tests in the test directory, but because RLCI has stochastic components
+The tests are on the Hamiltonians in the `full_hamiltonians` directory.
+These
+correspond to six-atom hydrogen chains (equidistant rings and 1D chains with a
-it may not converge to exactly the same value on all machines / seeds.
+STO-6G basis).
+Because RLCI has stochastic components, it may not converge to
+exactly the same value on all machines so the test criteria is fairly loose
+(e.g., just test that eigenvalue is lower than the "greedy" initialization).

 ## Running
 Once you've installed, you can try running the input script `sample_input.py`: